 Photographs, a ubiquitous component of contemporary life, serve as an ever-evolving record of our lives and those of our friends and family.
 Children provide an immediate source of inspiration, and many new parents quickly adopt the role of amateur photographer.

 FRAME|WORK is a weekly blog series that highlights an artwork in the Museums' permanent collections.
-This week, we feature an iconic work by the father of modern sculpture, Auguste Rodin.
-The Thinker is currently on view in the Court of Honor at the Legion of Honor.
+This week, we feature a lively lush from ancient Etruria, currently on display in the Hall of Antiquities on the lower level of the Legion of Honor.

 Throughout art history, scholars have devised a special vocabulary to talk about art.
 These terms are very useful, but they are not always self-explanatory.
 So we thought we'd take you into the art historical word gallery to provide some definitions commonly used to describe artistic styles, techniques or movements in art.